HttpResponse Tcl Reference Documentation

 # path is a string

-set status [CkHttpResponse_SaveBodyText $bCrlf $path]
+set status [CkHttpResponse_SaveBodyText $this $bCrlf $path]

 Saves the HTTP response body to a file.
 This method provides control over CRLF vs bare-LF line-endings.
 If bCrlf is 1, then line endings are automatically converted to CRLF if necessary.
 If bCrlf is 0, then line-endings are automatically converted to bare-LF's (Unix style) if necessary.